Richard-Dang/AtomLeetCode/README.md

 - Code the question straight from Atom
 - Autodetect current language
 - Certain examples with test cases will automatically be populated for testing
+- Obtain code solutions straight from the Leetcode community

 ## Screenshots